shpilu/cloRedis/README.md

     std::cout << "init redis manager failed" << std::endl;
 }
 {
-    // note: You do not need to put 'conn1' back to connection pool as cloredis will do it automatically RedisConnection conn1 = manager->Get(1);
+    // Note!
+You do not need to put 'conn1' back to connection pool as cloredis will
+    // do it automatically in its destructor function RedisConnection conn1 = manager->Get(1);
     conn1->Do("SET tkey1 %d", 100);
     std::cout << conn1->Do("GET tkey1").toString() << std::endl; // 100